WindowsAutomation Reference 2.0/en

 Connecting to an Application

-To automate an application, you first have to connect to it.
+To automate an application, you first have to connect to it or to its screen.
 You can do this with the blocks from the "Connecting" group.

 All connection blocks also require you to specify a name by which the connection should be known in future.
 This is needed when you automate multiple applications at the same time and need to change connection contexts during test execution.
 Please note that the application to connect to has to be started before the corresponding connection block is executed.
 You can change in context of which connection a block is executed with the [Set Active Connection] block.
 This allows you, for example, to automate and compare the state of applications running on multiple systems in one test case.